gatsbyjs/gatsby/docs/docs/cheat-sheet.md

 title: Cheat Sheet
 ---

 The Gatsby team has created a resource that you might find useful when building a Gatsby site: a cheat sheet with all the top commands and development tips!
-Feel free to <a href="/gatsby-cheat-sheet.pdf" download>download it</a> to print yourself a copy.
+Feel free to download it and reference digitally or print yourself a copy.
+For related online information, visit the [Quick Start](/docs/quick-start/) page.

 Get the PDF: <a href="/gatsby-cheat-sheet.pdf" download>gatsby-cheat-sheet.pdf</a>